MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/lightweight-base-configuration-microsoft-365-enterprise.md

 - Ent_TLGs
 - seo-marvel-apr2020
 ms.assetid: 6f916a77-301c-4be2-b407-6cec4d80df76
-description: Use this Test Lab Guide to create a lightweight test environment for testing Microsoft 365 Enterprise.
+description: Use this Test Lab Guide to create a lightweight test environment for testing Microsoft 365 for enterprise.
 ---

 # The lightweight base configuration

-*This Test Lab Guide can be used for both Microsoft 365 Enterprise and Office 365 Enterprise test environments.*
+*This Test Lab Guide can be used for both Microsoft 365 for enterprise and Office 365 Enterprise test environments.*

 This article provides you with step-by-step instructions to create a simplified environment with a Microsoft 365 E5 subscription and a computer running Windows 10 Enterprise.

 ![The lightweight Microsoft 3656 Enterprise test environment](../media/lightweight-base-configuration-microsoft-365-enterprise/Phase4.png)

-Use the resulting environment to test the features and functionality of [Microsoft 365 Enterprise](https://www.microsoft.com/microsoft-365/enterprise).
+Use the resulting environment to test the features and functionality of [Microsoft 365 for enterprise](https://www.microsoft.com/microsoft-365/enterprise).

 ![Test Lab Guides for the Microsoft cloud](../media/m365-enterprise-test-lab-guides/cloud-tlg-icon.png)

 > [!TIP]
-> Click [Microsoft 365 Enterprise Test Lab Guide Stack](../media/m365-enterprise-test-lab-guides/Microsoft365EnterpriseTLGStack.pdf) for a visual map to all the articles in the Microsoft 365 Enterprise Test Lab Guide stack.
+> Click [Microsoft 365 for enterprise Test Lab Guide Stack](../media/m365-enterprise-test-lab-guides/Microsoft365EnterpriseTLGStack.pdf) for a visual map to all the articles in the Microsoft 365 for enterprise Test Lab Guide stack.

 ## Phase 1: Create your Microsoft 365 E5 subscription